cartigli/vault/xsorted()/III SQL/VIII Joins.md

 FROM
 	dept_manager dm;
 ```
 *Union retrieves only distinct values while Union All retrieves the duplicate records.
-Additionally, Union's are more resource expensive than Union All.*
+Additionally, Union's are more computationally expensive than Union All.*

-"Use UNION to combine data from two subsets in the `employees_10` database.
-The first subset should contain the employee number (`emp_no`), first name (`first_name`), and last name (`last_name`) of all employees whose family name is _'Bamford'_.
-The second subset should contain the department number (`dept_no`) and start date (`from_date`) of all managers, as recorded in the departments manager table (`dept_manager`).
-Ensure to provide null values in all empty columns for each subset."
+"Use Union to combine data from two subsets in the employees_10 database.
+The first subset should contain the employee number (emp_no), first name (first_name), and last name (last_name) of all employees whose family name is _'Bamford'_.
+The second subset should contain the department number (dept_no) and start date (from_date) of all managers, as recorded in the departments manager table (dept_manager).
+Ensure to provide null values in all empty columns for each subset.""
 ```mysql
 SELECT
     e.emp_no,